 The National Emergency Access Target (NEAT) was introduced in Australia 2011 to measure the percentage of patients who, after attending an emergency department (ED), are admitted to the respective hospital, referred to another hospital, or discharged within four-hours.

-For a number of years, Royal Darwin Hospital (RDH) had consistently not met its performance benchmarks.
-For example, the benchmark for patients seen within four hours was 85%, but RDH’s performance was 68%.
+For several years, Royal Darwin Hospital (RDH) had consistently not met its performance benchmarks.
+For example, the benchmark for patients seen within four hours was 85%, however, RDH’s performance was 68%.

 Discharge from hospital was identified as the key action required to improve the flow of patients from the ED and increase access to beds for those who need care.

-Patient and staff satisfaction surveys were undertaken to identify the extent of the problem, in addition to staff workshops and data analysis.
+Patient and staff satisfaction surveys were undertaken to identify the extent of the problem, as well as staff workshops and data analysis.
 Process mapping and root cause analysis identified two issues common to the Division of Medicine and Division of Surgery at Royal Darwin Hospital.
 These were:

 - Patients were not aware of their Estimated Date of Discharge (EDD), which left them unprepared to leave hospital